MarcoMuellner/SMURFS/docs/source/index.rst

 :ref:`installation page <Installation and requirements>`, you can take a look at the :ref:`quickstart page <Quickstart>`, which gives you the easiest possible example on how to use SMURFS.
 For more detail on the usage as a stand-alone product, :ref:`standalone settings page<Standalone settings>`.
 For more information on what SMURFS is all about, check the :ref:`About SMURFS page<About SMURFS>`.
+SMURFS also gives you an interactive mod to work with SMURFS.
+Its basic usage is described in the :ref:`Interactive Mode page<Interactive Mode>`.

 After this, you might be interested on how SMURFS actually works.
-A good starting point here are the various class documentations, that give you a full documentation of the necessary classes to start a SMURFS run.
-They describe each class in detail.
-The :ref:`Internals page<Internals>` also gives you some details on how SMURFS internally works.
+A good starting point is the :ref:`Internals page<Internals>`, which shows you how SMURFS gets to its result.
+It should also give you a basic idea on the different classes.
+The most important ones are described in the various class documentation pages, which documents all the different classes.

+SMURFS also allows you for vastly more advanced usage of its internals.
+The advanced examples page shows you some of those in jupyter notebooks.
+However, you can apply the same procedures in the interactive mode.

 .. toctree::
    :maxdepth: 1